-The Chaplains are always available to help support students with any problems or concerns.
+The Chaplains are always available to help support students and families with any problems or concerns.
 Their offices are located in the Students Services building and can provide a listening ear and a caring presence in a time of need.
 Both Ms Carter and Mr Hough have a passion for helping students and support them through the school year.
 As well as offering one-on-one support they organise workshops and activities for our students.

 They are friendly, kind and non-judgemental so that students can feel safe approaching them to ask for help or just have a chat.

 A Community Nurse works at Leeming Senior High School 4 days per week, Monday to Thursday 8.15 am – 4.15 pm.

 The nurse’s core role is to provide health education and health promotion within the school.
 The main focus of the nurse’s role is to foster self-responsibility so that students are empowered to make healthy lifestyle choices.
 Other aspects of the nurse’s role involve monitoring those students with chronic illness, acting as a resource person for staff and students and encouraging health promotion within the school and the wider community.
 The school health nurse may carry out health assessments and provide information, advice, referrals and support for students.
 The support encourages development of knowledge, skills and behaviour, and encourages the young person to deal with their health issue (s) and make healthy lifestyle choices.
 Individual students can seek information, guidance and support about a range of issues.

 The school health nurse encourages and supports young people to talk to their parent or guardians about significant health issues.

 Upon enrolment parents/carers will be asked to complete health questions and return to the school.
 This provides the nurse with information on any health issues or concerns.
 Action plans for conditions such as Anaphylaxis or Asthma also need to be provided to the school.